 Tips for Paros

-- Paros is a destination of tastes and types.
-Some visitors prefer it for luxury vacations as there are boutique hotels, fine restaurants and fancy clubs.
+- Paros is a destination for all tastes and types.
+Some visitors prefer to have luxury vacations in the island’s boutique hotels, fine restaurants and fancy clubs.
 However, the island is also ideal for budget holidays, since you can find affordable accommodation and great street food.

-- Travelers from all over the world visit the island all summer.
-If you opt for relaxing holidays and want to avoid crowds, early June or late August is the perfect time to visit Paros.
+- Travelers from all over the world visit the island in the summer.
+If you want to avoid crowds and just relax, you had better visit Paros in early June or September.

-- On the 15th of August, one of the biggest religious holidays in Greece, the big panigiri takes place at the Church of Panagia Ekatontapiliani.
+- On the 15th of August, one of the biggest religious holidays in Greece, don't miss the big panigiri (local festival) that takes place at the Church of Panagia Ekatontapiliani.

 Useful information for Paros

-It is one of the Cycladic islands with significant tourist development.
-In Parikia and Naoussa, there are necessary facilities for travelers such as ATMs, supermarkets, gas stations and pharmacies.
+Paros is one of the Cycladic islands with significant tourism development.
+In Parikia and Naoussa, there are facilities for travelers, such as ATMs, supermarkets, gas stations and pharmacies.
 The island also has an international airport and a medical center.

 Important phone numbers for your stay in Paros

-Here are some useful contacts for your holidays in Paros:
+Here are some useful contacts for your holiday in Paros: